cyberofficial/CyberPatchMaker/docs/applier-guide.md

 ### Optional Options

+**`--key-file <path>`**
+- Specify custom key file path if renamed or moved
+- Can be absolute path or relative to current-dir
+- Example: `--key-file app.exe` or `--key-file C:\MyApp\renamed.exe`
+- Use case: When the key file (typically the main executable) has been renamed
+- Default: Uses key file path stored in patch

 **`--verify`** (Enabled by Default)
 - Check files before and after patching
 - Verifies current version before patching